swmeyer/learning_gimp/README.md

 # learning_git
 A test repository to get used to pushing and pulling in linux

-This edit was made and committed through linux ubuntu
+This edit was made and committed through linux ubuntu2